Hawaii Ocean Time-series (HOT)

 Data Acquisition and Processing

 Some cruises were conducted under relatively rough conditions.
-The CTD acceleration cutoff value had to be increased to between 0.55 and 1 ms-2 for some casts to relax the data rejection criteria and avoid eliminating excessive points.
+To relax the data rejection criteria and avoid eliminating excessive points, the CTD acceleration cutoff value had to be increased to between 0.55 and 1 m s-2 for some casts.
 The World Meterological Organization (WMO) Sea State codes are as follows:

 WMO Code Wave height Characteristics